 This course builds on the concepts and frameworks presented in prerequisite courses.
 Learners focus on how perioperative nurses provide care in the circulating role for patients undergoing common, less complex surgeries and anesthesia.
 Students learn how circulating nurses assess and prepare patients and families for anesthesia and surgery.
 Participants will continue learning about the key concepts of caring, safety, aseptic technique, and surgical conscience.
 Learners will consider how these concepts are used to maintain a safe and supportive perioperative environment for patients and team members.
 The course introduces theory that forms the basis for the development of circulating nurse skills in preparation for clinical learning.
 Clinical decision-making frameworks that guide practice are reviewed and applied to the circulating role.
 Participants will build on nursing knowledge of anatomy, physiology, and disease processes to deepen their understanding of perioperative nursing in the circulating role.
 Learners will examine ways of developing collaborative relationships with patients, colleagues, instructors, and perioperative team members.
 Participants will also consider how to employ effective leadership strategies, including advocacy and effective verbal and non-verbal communication skills during the perioperative period.

-In this course, learners will have opportunities to use the processes of critical thinking, systematic enquiry, communication, collaboration, leadership and professionalism.
-Upon successful completion of this course, students should be able to:
+As licensed health care practitioners, learners will practice in accordance with professional standards of practice throughout the course.
+In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership, professionalism and clinical decision making.
+Upon successful completion of this course, learners should be able to:

 Use relevant, current ORNAC Standards of Care to explain activities in the circulating role: admitting and assessing patients; monitoring patients; assisting with anesthesia induction and emergence; positioning; performing skin preps; setting up the sterile environment; counting; and processing specimens.